elsiedown/sei-project-2/README.md

 ## Challenges

 * A main challenge was finding a suitable API to use.
-We soon discovered that lots of API’s required a payment plan to access full features and that others had complex and difficult documentation to understand.
-We decided that choosing an API which was simple to understand was the best option, even if that meant the quality of the recipes was not as high as intended.
+We soon discovered that lots of APIss required a payment plan to access full features and that others had complex and difficult documentation to understand.
+We decided that choosing an API which was simple to understand was the best option, even if that meant the quality of the recipes was not as high as we hoped.

-* The timeframe was also a challenge and we had to make sure we were not too ambitious with our planning.
+* The timeframe was also a challenge and we had to make sure we were not too ambitious with our planning and that we met the deadline.

 ## Wins
 * The project was invaluable in terms of pair programming and being able to share and learn with my partner.
 It was great to swap skills and learn from each-other.
 * I think we managed to achieve a lot in the small timeframe that we had and I was happy with both the functionality and styling.

-## What I learned
+## What I Learned
 * How to use a public API
 * How to build a React App, using RESTful routes
 * Pair programming - benefits of sharing skills and learning from one another